Sunday, May 24, 2009

 1. Combine in a mixing bowl: 2 cups flour, 2 cups sugar, 1/4 teaspoon salt

-I realized after the fact that she said to use regular butter (not unsalted) but I used unsalted and it turned out fine.
+2. In a saucepan, melt: 2 sticks butter I realized after the fact that she said to use regular butter (not unsalted) but I used unsalted and it turned out fine.

 3. Add 4 heaping tablespoons cocoa.
 Stir together.
 Add 1 cup boiling water, allow mixture to boil for 30 seconds, then turn off heat.